 Here’s to all of you, those who have, or are working behind the sales counter or working as a cashier or in the service industry.
 When you head out to start your workday, adventure is straight ahead.

 Another attitude setter is time.
 Does the customer have some time to spare or are they in a big rush.
-So it would be great if you were in a good mood and had a good attitude when you got to work but that isn’t always the way it goes and sometimes when to talk to people that have just finished a day at work it doesn’t sound like a fun adventure.
+So it would be great if you were in a good mood and had a good attitude when you got to work.
+But that isn’t always the way it goes.
+Sometimes when to talk to people that have just finished a day at work it doesn’t sound like a fun adventure.

 I’ve been lucky in that my time as a cashier was mostly done in a small coastal town so most people were happy to be at the coast and were generally in a good mood but there were a couple that were so out there they were actually funny.